MatthewEskolin/TogglBudget/README.md

 01/30/2022
 -Started dashboard that would show us how much total time we have logged in Toggl in the current week using Toggl API

+02/05/2022
+Twitch Stream for an Hour.
+Continue on dashboard

 ## TODO
 -figure out the best way to get the total time tracked from the Toggl API.